open-telemetry/opentelemetry-cpp/INSTALL.md

    $
    ```

-   Some of the important cmake build variables we can use while building
+   Some of the available cmake build variables we can use during
-   configuration:
+   cmake configuration:

    - `-DCMAKE_POSITION_INDEPENDENT_CODE=ON` : Please note that with default
    configuration, the code is compiled without `-fpic` option, so it is not
    suitable for inclusion in shared library.
 To enable the code for inclusion
    in shared libraries, this variable is used.

    - `-DWITH_OTLP=ON` : To enable building Otlp exporter.
-   - `-DWITH_PROMETHEUS` : To enable building prometheus exporter.
+   - `-DWITH_PROMETHEUS=ON` : To enable building prometheus exporter.

 3. Once build configuration is created, build the CMake targets -
  this includes building SDKs, and building unittests for API and SDK.